Soviet–Japanese border conflicts: Prelude from 1904 to 1932

-Minor clashes between the Russians and Japanese
+Minor clashes between the Soviets and Japanese

 1935 Incidents

 In early 1935 around January or February, the first shooting affray took place.
 From then until April 1939, the Imperial Japanese Army recorded 108 such incidents.
 On 8 January 1935, the first armed clash, the Halhamiao incident (哈爾哈廟事件, Haruhabyō jiken), occurred on the border between Mongolia and Manchukuo.
 Several dozen cavalrymen of the Mongolian People's Army trespassed in Manchuria near some disputed fishing grounds, and engaged an 11-man Manchukuo Imperial Army patrol unit near the Buddhist temple at Halhamiao, which was led by a Japanese military advisor.
 The Manchukuo Army incurred slight casualties, suffering 6 wounded and 2 dead, including the Japanese officer.
 The Mongols suffered no casualties, and withdrew when the Japanese sent a punitive expedition to reclaim the disputed area.
 Two motorized cavalry companies, a machine gun company, and a tankette platoon were sent and occupied the point for three weeks without resistance.

 In June 1935, the Japanese and Soviets directly exchanged fire for the first time when an 11-man Japanese patrol west of Lake Khanka was attacked by 6 Soviet horsemen, supposedly inside Manchukuo territory.
 In the ensuing firefight, one Soviet soldier was killed, and two horses were captured.
 While the Japanese asked the Soviets for a joint investigation of the issue, the Soviets rejected the request.

 In October 1935, nine Japanese and 32 Manchukuoan border guards were engaged in setting up a post, about 20 kilometers north of Suifenho, when they were attacked by a force of 50 Soviet soldiers.
 The Soviets opened fire on them with rifles and 5 heavy machine guns.
 In the ensuing clash, two Japanese and four Manchukuoan soldiers were killed, and another 5 were wounded.
 The Manchukuoan foreign affairs representative lodged a verbal protest with the Soviet consul at Suifenho.
 The Imperial Japanese Army's Kwantung Army also sent an intelligence officer to investigate the scene of the clash.

 On 19 December 1935, a Manchukuoan army unit engaging in a reconnoitering project southwest of Buir Lake clashed with a Mongolian party, reportedly capturing 10 soldiers.
 Five days later, 60 truck-borne Mongolian troops assaulted the Manchukuoans and were repulsed, at the cost of 3 Manchukuoan dead.
 The same day, at Brunders, Mongolian soldiers attempted to drive out Manchukuoan forces three times in the day, and then again at a night, but all attempts failed.
 More small attempts to dislodge the Manchukuoans from their outposts occurred in January, with the Mongolians this time utilizing airplanes for recon duty.
 Due to the arrival of a small force of Japanese troops in three trucks, these attempts also failed with a few casualties on both sides.
 Aside from the 10 prisoners taken, Mongolian casualties during these clashes are unknown.